July/August Tasks for RI Beekeepers

-A link with the Zoom meeting info will be emailed to all members in good standing a few days prior to the meeting.
+A link with the Zoom login info will be emailed to all RIBA members in good standing approximately 1 week prior to the talk.
+Please make sure your dues are up to date and that your email allows mail from ribeekeeper.org to prevent missing out.

 RIBA 2020 Spring/Summer Update